 If you know a tenth to 12th grader at Abraham Lincoln High School in Coney Island who is at risk of dropping out of school, the Horizons Academy can help.
 JCCGCI’s Horizons Academy program provides academic and moral support to improve graduation rates for low-income, at-risk students at this school.
-Services are available in Spanish and Russian as well as English.
+Services are available in Russian as well as English.

 The program provides services to keep students in school and to prepare them for college and careers.
 Program elements include: